Banja Luka: World War II

-During World War II, Banja Luka was occupied by Axis troops and was included into the Independent State of Croatia, a Nazi puppet-state led by Pavelić's Ustaše.
+During World War II, Banja Luka was occupied by Axis troops and was included in the Independent State of Croatia (NDH), a Nazi puppet-state led by Ante Pavelić's Ustaše.
+The city was devastated during the German bombing of 9 April 1941, with further damage caused by the Allied bombing in 1944.
 Most of Banja Luka's Serbs and Jews were deported to concentration camps such as Jasenovac and Stara Gradiška.
-The Jasenovac camp was one of the largest extermination camps in Europe, which was notorious for its high mortality rate and the barbaric practices which occurred in it.
-On 7 February 1942, Ustaše paramilitaries, led by a Franciscan friar, Miroslav Filipović (aka Tomislav Filipović-Majstorović), killed more than 2,300 Serbs (among them 500 children) in Drakulić, Motike and Šargovac (a part of the Banja Luka municipality).
+The Jasenovac camp was one of the largest extermination camps in Europe, which was notorious for its high mortality rate and the barbaric practices that occurred in it.

+In April 1941, following the establishment of the NDH, Ustaše leader Ante Pavelić placed Viktor Gutić in charge of the territory of the former Vrbas Banovina.
+Gutić initiated a campaign of Croatianizing Banja Luka — banning the Cyrillic script, prohibiting Serbs and Jews from using public transport, and initiating a series of massacres targeting the Serb population.
 The city's Cathedral of Christ the Saviour and Orthodox church of the Holy Trinity were totally demolished by the Ustaše, as was the Church of St. George in Petrićevac.
-The Bishop of Banja Luka, Platon Jovanović, was arrested by the Ustaše on 5 May 1941, and was tortured and killed.
+The Bishop of Banja Luka, Platon Jovanović, was arrested by the Ustaše on 5 May 1941 and was tortured and killed afterwards.
 His body was thrown into the Vrbanja river.

+On 7 February 1942, Ustaše paramilitaries, led by Franciscan friar Miroslav Filipović, killed several thousand Serbs, among them about 500 children, in Drakulić, Motike, and Šargovac — a massacre whose death toll is estimated at between about 2,300 and 2,500 victims.

 The city was liberated by the Yugoslav Partisans on 22 April 1945.
+In 1961, a monument to the fallen fighters of Bosnian Krajina was erected on the nearby Banj brdo in memory of several thousand Krajina fighters killed in World War II.